-High Limit Racing International Race Format Explained: Schedule, Heats, and Finale
+High Limit Racing International Race Format Explained: Schedule, Heats, And Finale

 ADVERTISEMENT

-Top five from each of four heats (heat winners plus four fastest non-winners) transfer directly to the 30-lap feature, while others battle B-Mains for remaining spots.
+The top five from each of the four heats, heat winners plus the four fastest non-winners, advance straight to the 30-lap feature While the rest fight for the remaining spots in the B-Mains.

-Points accumulate across nights: qualifying laps score base points, heats award passing points (five per position gained), and features multiply standings (e.g., 1st: 40 pts, dropping by five).
-Sunday-Monday totals seed Tuesday heats; top-24 overall enter the A-Main via heat winners, dashes, and last-chance races.
+Points are tallied across the preliminary nights.
+Qualifying laps on base points, heat traces award passing points (five for each position gained), and feature finishes multiply standings (for example, first place: 40 points, decreasing by five per position).

-Dashes (seven laps with roulette redraws) lock front rows, blending strategy and luck.
-This format demands consistency, as poor prelims force high-risk dashes, weeding out the field for elite finale contenders.
+Totals from Sunday and Monday determine the seating for Tuesday’s heats, with the top 24 overall drivers entering the A-Main through a combination of heat wins, dashes, and last chance races.

 ADVERTISEMENT